 Our application form (which includes an affordability assessment section) takes 2-3 minutes to fill in.
 When you’ve completed it, we will redirect you to the website of the lender who, based upon their responses to us, is most likely to offer you a competitive and affordable student short-term loan.
 If you decide to complete that lender’s application, they will run one hard credit search on you as part of their decision-making process.
 Please be aware though that, on occasions, we will be unable to find a lender who wishes to proceed with an application.

-Depending on your bank’s policies and procedures, your loan could be paid into your bank account within 10 minutes* of signing the lender’s online agreement form (after you’ve read and agreed to the terms and conditions).
+Once your application is approved, your loan could be sent to your bank account within minutes* of signing the lender’s online agreement form (after you’ve read and agreed to the terms and conditions).

 Our service is free of charge.
 There is no obligation on you to accept any offer made to you by one of our lenders.